Pulse nightclub shooting: Phone calls and negotiations

 At 2:45 a.m., Mateen called News 13 of Orlando and said, "I'm the shooter.
 It's me.
 I am the shooter."
-He then said he was carrying out the shooting on the behalf of IS and began speaking rapidly in Arabic.
-Mateen also said the shooting was "triggered" by a U.S.-led bombing strike in Iraq that killed Abu Waheeb, an IS military commander, on May 6.
+He then said he was carrying out the shooting on the behalf of ISIS and began speaking rapidly in Arabic.
+Mateen also said the shooting was triggered by a U.S.-led bombing strike in Iraq that killed Abu Waheeb, an IS military commander, on May 6.

 A crisis negotiator was present as Mateen was held up inside and holding hostages.
 Officers initially believed he was armed with a "suspicious device" that posed a threat, but it was later revealed to be a battery that fell out of an exit sign or smoke detector.
+When speaking to the negotiator he first told them that he pledged allegiance to the Islamic State and then said: